[Mod 12] Charisma’s Guide to HDPS SW

 Hello everyone!
-I’m Charisma, leader of Sapphire Souls, and after lots of pressure from guildies and seeing way too many warlocks still using Dreadtheft, I’ve decided to write up how to get the most sheer damage output from your Scourge Warlock.
-This guide will be written so that newer players can understand it, but hopefully even some veteran players will get a few new ideas from it.
+I’m Charisma, leader of Souls of the Nine Hells, and after lots of pressure from guildies and seeing way too many warlocks still using Dreadtheft, I’ve decided to write up how to get the most sheer damage output from your Scourge Warlock.
+This guide will be written so that newer players can understand it, but hopefully even some veteran players will get a few new ideas from it too.

-Please keep in mind, I’m missing the 8,000 guild power boon, so my power is a bit on the low side.
+Please keep in mind, I’m missing the whole 8,000 guild power boon(I think we have 3000), so my power is a bit on the low side.
 So is my armor pen.
 I haven’t quite finished min/maxing my stats, but I often pull top dps in dungeons and raids regardless.

 IMPORTANT: This is a starting point.
 I will tell you do’s and don’ts and tell you why, but if you don’t use them or care to experiment with your own ideas please feel free to.
 This is the setup that I’ve found to give the most damage output, but this is in no way the only build SW’s can run!